ansible/workshops/exercises/ansible_network/8-tower-rbac/README.md

 4. You will be prompted by a dialog-box that lets you choose one of the pre-configured show commands.

-   Using Ansible Tower's powerful RBAC feature, you can see it is easy to restrict access to operators to run prescribed commands on production systems without requiring them to have access to the systems themselves.

    ![pre configured survey image](images/RBAC_13.png )

 5. Go ahead and choose a command and click ** Next***Launch* to see the playbook being executed and the results being displayed.